htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 Just a little poison goes a long way.

 **Effect:** You coat one of your weapons with a harmful poison.
-The next creature you damage with an ability that uses that weapon takes extra poison damage equal to twice your Presence score or the target is [[Weakened|weakened]] (EoT).
+The next creature you damage with an ability that uses that weapon takes extra poison damage equal to twice your Presence score or the target is weakened (EoT).
 You choose the effect when you apply the poison.
 The poison loses its potency after you damage the creature or at the end of the encounter.

-**Spend [[Insight]]:** For each [[Insight|insight]] you spend, the damage dealt by the poison increases by a number equal to your Presence score.
-You can't spend more [[Insight]] than your shadow level on this ability.
+**Spend Insight:** For each insight you spend, the damage dealt by the poison increases by a number equal to your Presence score.
+You can't spend more Insight than your shadow level on this ability.

 #### I'm On Your Side